-The funding of local infrastructure is assisted in part by developer contributions known as Section 7.11 (formerly Section 94) or Section 7.12 (formerly Section 94A) contributions.
+The funding of local infrastructure is assisted in part by developer contributions known as Section 7.11 or Section 7.12 contributions.

 Councils in NSW have the ability to levy developers for contributions towards local infrastructure under the Environmental and Planning Assessment Act (EP&A).
-The Contributions Plans addresses how Council will assess, collect, spend and administer the developer contributions.
+The Cumberland Local Infrastructure Contributions Plan addresses how Council will assess, collect, spend and administer developer contributions.

-Council’s development contributions plans describe anticipated development, infrastructure needed by the development and the contribution to be paid by a development towards the infrastructure costs.
+Council’s Cumberland Local Infrastructure Contributions Plan describes anticipated development, population forecast, infrastructure needs and the contribution to be paid by a development towards infrastructure provision.

 Planning agreements (also commonly referred to as voluntary planning agreements or VPAs) also form part of Council’s development contribution system.